 - 2 tbsp Unsalted Butter

-- 4 cloves of Garlic (2 lightly crushed with skins on, 2 minced)
+- 4 large cloves of Garlic (2 lightly crushed with skins on, 2 minced)

 - 1.5 tbsp Apple Cider Vinegar

 - 1 tbsp Light/All Purpose Soy Sauce

 - 1 sprig of Thyme